paazmaya/renshuu.paazmaya.fi/README.md

 ## Technical logic

-* User logs in via OAuth provider
+* User logs in via OAuth provider, via Auth0
 * User searches for available trainings of the selected martial arts in the view area of the map
 * User can add new training location with training time table to the map
 * User can choose a training session to be added in users list of trainings